Table of Contents

 Male Breast Reduction Techniques

-In general, formal breast reduction techniques similar to those performed for women might be used in men for one of two situations: 1) where there is actually a breast gland similar to a woman, or 2) where a man has undergone massive weight loss and has significantly redundant skin and soft tissue with ptotic (sagging) chest skin.
+In general, formal male breast reduction techniques similar to those performed for women might be used in men for one of two situations: 1) where there is actually a breast gland similar to a woman’s, or 2) where a man has lost a significant amount of weight and has excess breast skin and soft tissue with ptotic (sagging) chest skin.

 Pedicle-Based Breast Reduction

-A technique for breast reduction similar to what is done for females is performed for men.
-The nipple areola complex is usually made smaller in diameter and “carried” on a pedicle of tissue, commonly inferiorly based.
-This pedicle, unlike what is performed for women, is thinned so that when it is placed into the appropriate position, it does not look like a female breast.
-An ellipse of skin is removed and the subcutaneous fatty and breast tissue is removed.
+During this plastic surgery technique, plastic surgeons remove an ellipse of skin and the fat and breast tissue.
 The resulting scar is usually transverse with a small scar around the areola.
 For some thinner men with hanging loose skin, this may not be the ideal procedure, because even with the thin pedicle it still may look like a female breast.
-The benefit to this technique is that sensation to the nipple may be preserved.
+The benefit to this male breast reduction technique is that sensation to the nipple may be preserved.